 Academic appeal

-Use for appealable academic decisions where a policy ground and remedy can be identified.
+This service is for appealable academic decisions where a policy ground and remedy can be identified.

 Late course withdrawal

-Use where special circumstances affected study after census date and documentary evidence must meet university criteria.
+This service is for matters where special circumstances affected study after census date and documentary evidence must meet university criteria.

 Show cause response